 The value of being in a relationship is that it teaches you to love, and when you love, you unlock that part of yourself where you think of something other than yourself.
 It’s like leveling up in a game.
 Achievement unlocked.

 Look at how mothers love their children, for example.
 It’s selfless.
 Ask any mother and they will tell you that they will gladly lay down their lives for their child.
 That type of love is life-changing.
 That selfless devotion will spill over into other relationships you have.
-You will be more patient with others, you will open up more, you will be more giving.
+You will be more patient with others, you will open up more, and you will be more giving.

 This is the essence of any relationship.
 When you love more, you will experience the happiness you’ve never known before you open yourself up to another person.